-With an abundance of low cost flights operating between the UK and Malta and a tiny flight time of less than 3 hours from London, Malta holidays are perfect place to enjoy a week or two in the sun.
+With many of low cost flights operating between the UK and Malta and a tiny flight time of less than 3 hours from the UK, Malta holidays are perfect to enjoy a week or two in the sun.
 It's also becoming a very popular destination for short breaks.

 Things to do